-If, when using G Suite Sync for Microsoft® Outlook® (GSSMO), you notice any problems with your data in Outlook, such as missing emails or calendar events, try repairing your local profile by resynchronizing with the cloud.
-You can resync your mail, personal contacts, calendars, or global addresses, as described below.
+If, when using G Suite Sync for Microsoft® Outlook® (GSSMO), you notice any problems with your data in Outlook, such as missing emails or calendar events, try repairing your local profile by synchronizing again with the cloud.
+You can resync your Google Contacts, Google Calendar, Google Mail, or other data.

-- Click Resync .
+- Click Re-sync.

 You can continue to work during the resync.
 Messages are delivered immediately.
 Incoming messages appear in your Inbox after the resync is complete.